Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 | `log`           | [log](https://github.com/openresty/stream-lua-nginx-module#log_by_lua_block) | Executed once for each connection after it has been closed.

-All of those functions, except `init_worker`, take one parameter which is given by {{site.ee_product_name}} upon its invocation: the configuration of your Plugin.
+All of those functions, except `init_worker`, take one parameter which is given by {{site.ee_product_name}} upon its invocation: the configuration of your plugin.
 This parameter is a Lua table, and contains values defined by your users, according to your Plugin's schema (described in the `schema.lua` module).
 More on Plugins schemas in the [next chapter]({{page.book.next}}).

-Note that UDP streams don't have real connections.  {{site.ee_product_name}} will consider all packets with the same origin and destination host and port as a single connection.
+Note that UDP streams don't have real connections. {{site.ee_product_name}} considers all packets with the same origin and destination host and port as a single connection.
 After a configurable time without any packet, the connection is considered closed and the `log` function is executed.

 [HTTP Module]: https://github.com/openresty/lua-nginx-module